Legislative grand committees: Functions

 The first bill that was scrutinised by the committees was the Housing and Planning Act 2016, which had its second reading on 2 November 2015.
 Between October 2015 and December 2016, the committees met 15 times.
 Seven times in the England only configuration, seven times in the England and Wales configuration and once in the England, Wales and Northern Ireland configuration.
 The total time accumulated by sittings of the committees during that period was one hour and twenty three minutes.

+Abolition

-The committees were suspended in April 2020 and they were formally abolished in July 2021.
+The committees were suspended in April.
+They were abolished by Boris Johnson's Conservative government in 2021.